rancher/docs/content/rancher/v2.x/en/tasks/projects/add-ssl-certificates/_index.md

 1. Select the **Scope** of the certificate.

-    - **Available to all namespaces in this project:** The certificate is available for deployments to all namespaces in the project.
+    - **Available to all namespaces in this project:** The certificate is available for any deployment in any namespaces in the project.

-    - **Available to a single namespace:** The certificate is only available for deployments to one namespace.
+    - **Available to a single namespace:** The certificate is only available for the deployments in one namespace.
 If you choose this option, select a **Namespace** from the drop-down list or click **Add to a new namespace** to add the certificate to a namespace you create on the fly.

 1. From **Private Key**, either copy and paste your certificate's private key into the text box (include the header and footer), or click **Read from a file** to browse to the private key on your file system.
 If possible, we recommend using **Read from a file** to reduce likelihood of error.